SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0825 GMT

 -----------------------

-The benchmark BSE index down 0.22 percent and the broader NSE index 0.28 percent lower, retreating from session highs as heavyweight stocks such as ICICI Bank and metals drag.
+The benchmark BSE index down 0.72 percent and the broader NSE index 0.77 percent lower on profit-taking after marking their fourth consecutive record highs.
+Weak earnings by Maruti Suzuki, ICICI Bank, and cement makers such as ACC Ltd and Ambuja also weigh.

 GOVERNMENT BONDS